-1996 INSURED BOND RESOLUTION, AS SUPPLEMENTED ANNUAL FINANCIAL INFORMATION AND OPERATING DATA REPORT at June 30, 2003
+1996 INSURED BOND RESOLUTION, AS SUPPLEMENTED ANNUAL FINANCIAL INFORMATION AND OPERATING DATA REPORT at June 30, 2004

 The information in this Annual Financial Information and Operating Data Report (the "Report") is subject to change without notice.
 The delivery of this Report does not mean that there has been no change since the Reporting Period.
-The presentation of information in this Report is intended to show recent historical information and is not intended to indicate future or continuing trends with respect to the Bonds or the loan portfolios that are security therefor.
+The presentation of information in this Report is intended to show recent historical information.
+It is not intended to indicate future or continuing trends regarding the Bonds or the loan portfolios that are security for payment of the Bonds.

 Name of Issuer: OKLAHOMA STUDENT LOAN AUTHORITY CUSIP Base No. 679110 Mailing Address: P.O.
-Box 18145, Oklahoma City, OK 73154-0145 Physical Address: 525 Central Park Drive, Suite 600, Oklahoma City, OK 73105-1706 Key Contact/Position: Roderick W. Durrell, Vice President-Finance Telephone: 405-556-9210 Facsimile: 405-556-9255 E-Mail: finance@osla.org Internet Web Site: www.OSLAfinancial.com Reporting Period: June 30, 2003
+Box 18145, Oklahoma City, OK 73154-0145 Physical Address: 525 Central Park Drive, Suite 600, Oklahoma City, OK 73105-1706 Key Contact/Position: Roderick W. Durrell, Vice President-Finance Telephone: 405-556-9210 Facsimile: 405-556-9255 E-Mail: finance@osla.org Internet Web Site: www.OSLAfinancial.com Reporting Period: June 30, 2004 Neporting Feriod.
+Same 30, 2004